Satchel Paige: Kansas City Athletics

+The end

+In 1966, Paige continued to tour the country pitching exhibition games.
+On June 19, 1966, Paige took the mound for the Carolina League's Peninsula Grays against the Greensboro Yankees in a three-inning exhibition stint, not allowing a hit.
+Grays General Manager Marshall Fox decided to let the nearly-sixty-year-old legend pitch in a real game, which Satchel did two days later, drawing a much larger-than-usual crowd of 3,118 to War Memorial Stadium.
+Again facing Greensboro, Paige started the game and pitched two innings, allowing two runs on five hits, before giving way to scheduled starter (and future big-leaguer) Steve Mingori.
+Notably, the Grays opted to use their back-up catcher Bruce Lowell that night, and not their regular man behind the plate, future Hall of Famer Johnny Bench.

 Pitching style

 The spectacle of watching Paige pitch was made all the more entertaining by the expansive pitching repertoire he developed over the years.
 In his early years, Paige was known as a pure fastball pitcher.
 He experimented with releasing pitches from a variety of arm angles in that time, something he would build upon later as he added more pitches to the mix.
-In 1933, while playing integrated baseball in Bismarck, North Dakota, The Bismarck Tribune reported that Paige used "a tricky delayed delivery with great effectiveness," something that would later become known as Paige's famous "hesitation pitch".
+In 1933, while he was playing integrated baseball in Bismarck, North Dakota, The Bismarck Tribune reported that Paige used "a tricky delayed delivery with great effectiveness," something that would later become known as Paige's famous "hesitation pitch".

 The idea came to me in a game, when the guy at bat was all tighted up waiting for my fast ball.
 I knew he'd swing as soon as I just barely moved.
 So when I stretched, I paused just a little longer with my arms above my head.
 Then I threw my left foot forward but I didn't come around with my arm right away.
 I put that foot of mine down, stopping for a second, before the ball left my hand.
 When my foot hit the ground that boy started swinging, so by the time I came around with the whip he was way off stride and couldn't get anywhere near the ball.
 I had me a strikeout.

 In 1934, before a barnstorming match-up, Dizzy Dean was heard on the radio saying that "Satchel Paige has no clue how to throw a curve."
 In actuality, Paige had been practicing and perfecting his curveball in secret for many years.
 When Dean came up to bat, Satchel Paige struck him out with nothing but curveballs—officially adding the pitch to his repertoire.
 Paige could throw a variety of curveballs at different speeds and arm angles.